jeka-dev/demo-project-springboot-headless/README.md

 - End-to-end testing (using selenide) on application deployed on host
 - End-to-end testing (using selenide) on application deployed on Docker

+Additionally this demo showcases [how to create Docker native images](#Docker-Image).

 The application is a simple web app, managing a list of users.

 ![screenshot.png](./screenshot.png)